 Corneas, organs, and bodies, oh my!
 What motivates people to donate their bodies, and how has medical voluntarism changed over the last century?
-Susan Lederer, Professor of History of Medicine and Bioethics, will tell stories and answer your questions regarding “The Philanthropy Of The Body” in a 30-minute talk and 30-minute Q&A Discussion.
+Susan Lederer, Professor of History of Medicine and Bioethics, shared stories and answered questions regarding “The Philanthropy Of The Body” in a 30-minute talk and 30-minute Q&A Discussion.
 Photos here and video below.This Science Pub RVA program was sponsored by Mr. and Mrs. Joel Dugan, with additional support from The National Science Foundation (grant #1611953), and individuals who kicked something into the beaker the night of the event.

 Wednesday, February 7, 2018

 The Answer Brew Pub – 6008 W Broad St, Richmond, VA 23230

 6:00 Doors Open